kihiukiragu/helpers/linux/database/README.md

   ```
   sudo pg_upgradecluster 15 main
   ```
-- If upgrade is successful with no errors, confirm databases exist
+- If upgrade is successful with no errors, confirm that your databases still exist
 - Drop the 15 cluster:
   ```
-  pg_dropcluster 15 main
+  sudo pg_dropcluster 15 main
   ```

 ## Uninstall PostgreSQL:
 > [!WARNING]
 > If not done right, this will delete all your databases running on the version you delete.
 Be careful with this!

-After installing a newer version e.g. you install postgresql-16 **AND** successfully upgrading to a new cluster, you might want to remove and purge older version postgresql-15:
+After installing a newer version e.g. you install postgresql-17 **AND** successfully upgrading to a new cluster, you might want to remove and purge older version postgresql-15:
 ```
 apt remove --purge postgresql-15
 ```